glennhartmann/home-control-hq/README.md

 # Home Control HQ
-Node-based server powering my smart home controllers and services.
+Node-based server powering my smart home controllers and services. **This is rather unlikely to be of any use to you.**

 The [server](src/), written in TypeScript, serves the [frontend](public/) over HTTP to a number of controller devices across our house, and maintains the ability to interact with a series of smart